 Young, powerful and open-minded

-The Finn can withstand any weather condition and is extremely endurable, making it almost indestructible.
+The Finn can withstand any weather condition and is extremely endurable.
 They do, however, like to go out on their own sometimes, losing track of time and place…

 The Finn is sold worldwide.
 Copycats sometimes try to enter the market, but due to its quality, this Austrian brand has already made its mark.
 Even in Hollywood, the Finn can be seen in action – although not for its intended purpose it does the job!